 From time to time, however, a requested CDMA change may represent or imply a change to the protocol, even though it may not have been presented or recognised as such.
-The centre should have some mechanism in place to ensure that any change that implied a protocol amendment (that had not already been proposed) would be identified.
+For example, the centre might be notified of a change to a normal lab range.
+The centre should have a mechanism in place to ensure that any change that implied a protocol amendment (that had not already been proposed) would be identified.
 The amendment would then need to be managed before the CDMA itself was changed.
 For instance, any necessary reapprovals would need to be obtained before the CDMA change was implemented in the production system.

-It is recognised that for many centres this type of change request would be very rare, but there is no harm in including a checking mechanism within the process of reviewing and approving requested changes, and recording the decision made (for instance as part of a 'change checklist').
+It is recognised that for many centres this type of change request would be rare, but there is no harm in including a checking mechanism within the process of reviewing and approving requested changes, and recording the decision made (for instance as part of a 'change checklist').

-[It might also be useful to record, as part of the change management process, the more normal situation where a requested CDMA follows a protocol amendment, and if so which one].
+[It might also be useful to record, as part of the change management process, the more normal situation where a requested CDMA follows a protocol amendment, and if so which one.]

-Evidence that this standard had been met would come largely from inspection of the relevant controlled documents and associated proformas, together with discussion of any examples of the mechanism being used in practice.
+Evidence that this standard has been met would come largely from inspection of the relevant controlled documents and associated proformas, together with a discussion of any examples of the mechanism being used in practice.